Overview: Website Builder (CMS)

 In the center of the menu bar, you can test the responsive display of the website on desktop, tablet, and mobile devices, making website testing and auditing easier than ever.
 You can even set the display properties of specific devices.

-If you have any questions, you'll find a link to our help articles and options for emailing or chatting with Sitejet's support team at the top right of the screen.
+If you have any questions, you'll find a link to our help articles and options for emailing or chatting with Sitejet's support team using "Help".
+There is also a link to the "Keyboard cheat sheet" where all Sitejet keyboard shortcuts are listed.

 The middle section is Sitejet's WYSIWYG editor.
 WYSIWYG stands for "what you see is what you get".
 Double-click on any element while in the editor and its settings will be displayed in a panel on the left side of the screen.
 The preferences can be accessed through a puzzle piece icon that appears to the left of an element when you hover over it.
 If you click on it, the window with the default settings will open.